ShawxingKwok/ITWorks/content/docs/android/util-core/_index.md

 Log out
 {{< codeImg klog_test_console.png >}}

-One day the authority would fix this `stackTrace` problem, so I keep the wrong position.
+One day the authority would fix this `stackTrace` problem, so I keep the wrong position link.

 # <a href="https://github.com/ShawxingKwok/AndroidUtil-Core" target="_blank"> GitHub repo </a>